-Exhibit Number Description of Document 21.1 Subsidiaries of Galectin Therapeutics Inc. 23.1 Consent of Cherry Bekaert LLP, an independent registered public accounting firm.
+21.1 Subsidiaries of Galectin Therapeutics Inc. 23.1 Consent of Cherry Bekaert LLP, an independent registered public accounting firm.
 31.1 Certification Pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934.
 31.2 Certification Pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934.
 32.1# Certification Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-32.2# Certification Pursuant to 18 U.S.C.
+32.2# Cartification Durquent to 19 U.S.C.
+Section 1250, as Adopted Durquent to Section 006 of the Serbance Output Act of 2002 32.2# Certification Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.
-101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 The cover page for the Company's Annual Report on Form 10-K for the year ended December 31, 2021, has been formatted in Inline XBRL and contained in Exhibit 101
+101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document IUI.DEI 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document 104 The cover page for the Company's Annual Report on Form 10-K for the year ended December 31, 2021, has been formatted in Inline XBRL and contained in Exhibit 101 Filed here convith

-- Filed herewith. - Furnished herewith and not "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended. - \\\ Galectin Therapeutics, Inc. has requested confidential treatment with respect to portions of this exhibit.
-Those portions have been omitted from the exhibit and filed separately with the U.S. Securities and Exchange Commission. - † Executive Compensation Arrangement pursuant to 601(b)(10)(iii)(A) of Regulation S-K
+Filed herewith.
+Furnished herewith and not "filed" for purposes of Section 18 of the Securities Exchange Act of 1934, as amended.

+Galectin Therapeutics, Inc. has requested confidential treatment with respect to portions of this exhibit.
+Those portions have been omitted from the exhibit and filed separately with the U.S. Securities and Exchange Commission.

+† Executive Compensation Arrangement pursuant to 601(b)(10)(iii)(A) of Regulation S-K